How to Smoke and Sous Vide Brisket [June 2023]

 The Tools You Need For Sous Vide Beef Brisket

-You will also need bags to seal your food.
-While sous vide is typically used with a vacuum sealer.
+Vacuum Sealer or Ziplock Bags: You will also need bags to seal your food.
+While sous vide is typically used with a vacuum sealer, it isn’t essential for cooking at home, as you can use freeze-safe zipper bags.

 How to Smoke and Sous Vide Brisket

 2. Give Your Brisket a Rub – Give the whole brisket a good rub down.
-Don’t just do the top, give the whole piece some loving!
+Don’t just do the top; give the entire piece some loving!

 3. Cut it in Half – Cut your brisket in half at this point and seal them separately in vacuum bags.

 4. Preheat The Sous Vide – Preheat your sous vide.
-You have two choices at this point.
-If you like your brisket moist and tender go for 155°F or if your looking for a meatier, more steak-like texture try 135°F.
+At this point, you have two choices.
+If you like your brisket moist and tender, set the sous vide to 155°F, or if you’re looking for a meatier, more steak-like texture, try 135°F.

-9. Got some leftovers?
-Try one of these recipes for leftover brisket or my family favorite recipe is brisket pie, my mom makes it after a big cookout!
+8. Got some leftovers?
+Try one of these recipes for leftover brisket, or my family’s favorite recipe is brisket pie.
+My mom makes it after a big cookout!

 Reheating Brisket Using a Sous Vide

 Using a sous vide is also one of the best ways to reheat brisket.
 It ensures you it stays juicy and moist.
-Many other meothds dry out the brisket.
+Many other methods dry out the brisket.

 Looking for a tasty sauce for your sous vide brisket?
 Take the juices that come out of the meat to turn them into a sauce!
 Just put the liquid into a pan, with a bit of butter and herbs, or use a bit of flour to thicken it and turn it into a gravy.
 Bloody delicious!